Poster Rules and Guidelines

 Deadlines for Submission

-All poster submissions are due by Thursday, December 15, 2022 at 5:00 PM ET (9:00 PM UTC).
+All poster submissions are due by the extended deadline of December 19, 2022 at 5:00 PM ET (9:00 PM UTC).
 Notifications of acceptance or rejection of poster submissions will be sent out in late January 2023.

 Review, Selection, and Notifications